 - Body style: Coupe, sedan, hatchback

-What are the most affordable cars to insure in 2022?
+What are the most affordable cars to insure?

 The cheapest cars to insure are ones whose parts are readily available.
-See the table below for the cheapest cars to insure in 2022.
+See the table below for the most affordable cars to insure.

-See the table below for the most expensive vehicles to insure in 2022.
+See the table below for the most expensive vehicles to insure.

 Final thoughts: Insurance rates by car